 Once I became more comfortable baking gluten-free bread, I started experimenting and adjusting the various different elements of it.
 I compared lots of different recipes and researched the various ingredients to find out what function each had in the recipe.
 Then I started an excel spreadsheet so that I could test each element of my recipe and record the results each time, checking the crumb, bounce, gumminess and taste of each loaf.
 It’s so funny looking back at this spreadsheet that was started back in 2014 and has notes on over 50 different iterations.

 I love this recipe because the bread is flavourful with a fantastic bready texture.
 For me, gluten-free bread should be doughy and chewy, and should feel like you are really eating something not just an airy light piece of bread that dissolves in your mouth.
-I want it to be soft but firm enough to hold its own, cold with some vegan cream cheese or hummus but also hold up well to toasting and eating with vegan butter and marmite or peanut butter slathered on top.
+I want it to be soft but firm enough to hold its own, cold with some vegan cream cheese or hummus but also hold up well to toasting and eating with vegan butter and peanut butter slathered on top.

 Making Gluten-Free Bread Without Eggs